-Following the increase in Additional Buyer Stamp Duty (ABSD) in December 2021, Singaporeans must pay 17% ABSD if they intend to purchase a second property.
+Following the increase in Additional Buyer Stamp Duty (ABSD) April 2023, Singaporeans must pay 20% ABSD if they intend to purchase a second property.
 Hence, would you be interested to find out how you can still purchase a second property without incurring ABSD?

 With more than 10 years of experience under his belt, Alvin Lock has worked with the most prestigious local and international financial institutions in Singapore.
 His expertise lies in retail and private banking space, including investment advisory, legacy planning and property loans.
 In this article, he demystifies the process of decoupling and shares his knowledge on creative financing.